 Girl, you’d be surprised to know how many people do not understand the beauty of worship.
 Really!
-Some people see worship as nothing more than walking into the church, parking their feet under a pew and clapping their hands from time to time when the choir sings.
+Some people see worship as nothing more than walking into the church, parking their feet under a pew, and clapping their hands from time to time when the choir sings.
 Worship is more than you know!
 Let’s talk about what is worshipping God.

 That’s why I worship without abandon.
 As my tears of gratitude stream down my cheeks, I often long for words to express my love and thankfulness to my Heavenly Father, but words often fail me.
 Only my tears will suffice.
 I love Him that much.
 That’s worshipping God to me.

-Maybe, part of your worship sacrifice is of your time, your effort, your obedience, your pride, your gifts, your money, your television time or even that ungodly relationship that’s pulling you from God’s plan for your life.
+Maybe, part of your worship is the sacrifice of your time, your effort, your obedience, your pride, your gifts, your money, your television time, or even that ungodly relationship that’s pulling you from the Lord’s plan for your life.